svg-sprite/svg-sprite/docs/command-line.md

 ### Examples

-Both the following commands are doing the same (with the second one using the shorter argument syntax): They use the SVG files found in the directory `"assets"`, create a CSS sprite of them and write them to the sudirectory `"out"` along with an accompanying CSS stylesheet.
+Both the following commands are doing the same (with the second one using the shorter argument syntax): They use the SVG files found in the directory `"assets"`, create a CSS sprite of them and write them to the subdirectory `"out"` along with accompanying CSS stylesheets.

 ```bash
 $ svg-sprite --css --css-render-css --css-example --dest=out assets/*.svg
 $ svg-sprite -cD out --ccss --cx assets/*.svg
 ```

-The next one renders as Sass stylesheet (instead of plain CSS) and adds a 10px padding around all shapes in the sprite:
+The next one renders a Sass stylesheet (instead of plain CSS) and adds a 10px padding around all shapes in the sprite:

 ```bash
 $ svg-sprite -cD out --cscss -p 10 assets/*.svg